 Quek Leng Chan

-Quek is the Chairman of Hong Leong Bank Berhad, one of the top banks in Malaysia and has been chairing the board for 29 years.
-His uncle is Kwek Hong Png who founded the Hong Leong Group in Singapore, a multi-conglomerate, managed by son Kwek Leng Beng.
+Quek is the Executive Chairman of Hong Leong Co., one of the top banks in Malaysia and has been chairing the board for 30 years.
+His uncle is Kwek Hong Png who founded the Hong Leong Group in Singapore, a multi-conglomerate..

-At the age of 81 years old, Quek is chairman and Chief Executive Officer of Hong Leong Company (Malaysia) Berhad.
-Quek has a background in law and earned his qualification as a barrister in the United Kingdom.
+At the age of 83 years old, Quek has a background in law and earned his qualification as a barrister in the UK.

-#3 Koon Poh Keong And Siblings – US$5.8 Billion, Heavy Industry
+#5 Koon Poh Keong And Siblings – US$5.3 Billion, Heavy Industry

 Koon Poh Keong

-Koon Poh Keong is the Chairman of the Press Metal Group, a company that specialises in aluminium smelting.
-Perhaps the nature of the business is less front-end and more behind-the-scenes, some might not be familiar with Koon.
+Koon Poh Keong is the Group CEO of Press Metal Group, a company that specialises in aluminium smelting.
+Perhaps due to the nature of the business being less front-end and more behind-the-scenes, some might not be familiar with Koon.

-Now, the company is worldly recognised for producing aluminium that is used in everything from food and beverages to technology and high-speed train companies.
+Now, the company is worldly-recognised for producing aluminium that is used in the food and beverages industry, technology and by high-speed train companies.

-#4 Ananda Krishnan – US$5.4 Billion, Telco And Media Industry
+#6 Ananda Krishnan – US$4.8 Billion, Telco And Media Industry

 Ananda Krishnan

-Ananda Krishnan is the person that brought television subscription service provider Astro to Malaysian households.
+Ananda Krishnan is known as the person that brought television subscription services Astro to Malaysian households.

-The 82-year-old businessman dabbles in many businesses including one of the biggest telco companies Maxis as well as oilfield services provider Bumi Armada.
+The 86-year-old entrepreneur dabbles in many businesses including owning one of the biggest telco companies in the country, Maxis as well as oilfield services provider Bumi Armada.

 In 2006, Ananda bought over Aircel, a mobile carrier company that is based in Mumbai, India for a whopping US$800million.

-#8 Lim Kok Thay – US$2.3 Billion, Gaming And Hospitality Industry
+#9 Lim Kok Thay – US$2.2 Billion, Gaming And Hospitality Industry

 Lim Kok Thay

-Lim is educated in the sciences specifically civil engineering in the University of London.
-He is the son of the late Lim Goh Tong who in 1965, was a visionary who dared to build a resort on the mountains known today as Resorts World Genting.
+Lim Kok Thay, 73 is the Chairman of Genting , the only conglomerate which has a licence to operate a casino in Malaysia.
+Lim is educated in the sciences, specifically civil engineering in the University of London.
+He is the son of the late Lim Goh Tong who in 1965, had a vision to build a resort on the mountains, known today as Resorts World Genting.

 The list of businesses under the Genting corporate umbrella include tourism and hospitality, property, power generation, oil palm plantations and biotechnology.